JBris/react-typescript-graphql/README.md

 ## Server

-An Express-GraphQL server written in TypeScript.
+A GraphQL server written in TypeScript.
 Searches for git repos hosted on GitHub, Bitbucket, and GitLab.

 Visit $NODE_HOST/graphiql to access GraphQL Explorer.

-See package.json for dependencies.